 - Universidad Alberto Hurtado

 If you are concerned about your program’s payment deadline, please contact them directly for assistance.
-Some programs may extend the deadline for you or allow you to schedule a payment plan.
-Other programs (including, but not limited to: DIS, Casa de la Solidaridad, CIEE, John Cabot University, IES, Temple University, American University of Rome) have allowed students to defer their program fee payment until after their financial aid has been disbursed by Saint Joseph’s University.
-Please research your program’s website and/or contact your program directly to inquire about a possible Payment Deferral Form or required documentation.
-If it is an available option, you will need to also work with Hawk Central to submit necessary financial aid documentation as the CIP cannot sign the agreement.
+Some programs (including, but not limited to: DIS, CIEE, John Cabot University, Temple University, American University of Rome) have allowed students to defer their program fee payment until after their financial aid has been disbursed by Saint Joseph’s University.
+Other programs (such as SLU Madrid) allow students to pay in installments.
+Please research your program’s website and/or contact them directly to inquire about a possible Payment Deferral Form or required documentation.
+If it is an available option, you will need to also work with the Office of Financial Aid to submit necessary financial aid documentation as the CIP cannot sign the agreement.

-Once the aid is disbursed to the student through their SJU account, any credit balances will be refunded directly to the student.
-The student is then responsible for paying any non-tuition fees to their study abroad program immediately and before the agreed upon deferment deadline.
+Once the aid is disbursed to the student through their SJU account, any credit balances will be refunded directly to the student (with the exception of Federal Parent PLUS Loans which are disbursed directly to the parent borrower).
+The student (or parent) is then responsible for paying any non-tuition fees to the study abroad program/foreign institution/landlord before the agreed upon deferment deadline.

 Tips and Advice:

-- Discuss your plans with a Hawk Central counselor at least a year prior to studying abroad
+- Discuss your plans with the Financial Aid Office at least a year prior to studying abroad

 - Complete the FAFSA application early.
 Federal funds will not be disbursed to SJU if the FAFSA is not submitted.
 If selected; federal verification completed and all loan requirements are completed